| AMMSoft's Batch/RF Scanning

 will gain through using Catchweights

-Hidden Scanning Advantage of
+Scanning.
+Hidden Scanning Advantage ofWarehouse Metrics

 We can take the idea of metrics further.
 From the management side, having a scanning solution allows actual metrics in the warehouse to be obtained, since you now know exact order completion time and people resources used, among others.
 You can then go further by analyzing how fast Jerry is compared to Mike, how all your men are doing, as an average per order, an average per line, etc. Any metric you can think of can now be written into any report you request, and because we finally have the information available to us that without scanning, is reduced to guesswork.
+AMMSoft's System in Everyday Use This system is intended to be adapted to your

 specific needs, so what is presented here is intended only